Parmin/training/advanced-administrators-training/src/instructor.rst

 ~~~~~~~~~~~~~~~~~~~

 1. To launch the initial instances for the groups for all sections other than
-   `Performance` go into the Advanced Operations Training repo located at
+   `Performance` go into the Advanced Administrators' Training repo located at
-   ``training/advanced-operations-training/`` and go into the
+   ``training/advanced-administrators-training/`` and go into the
    `instance-launch` directory.
 To run any of the scripts in this directory you
    must have the Amazon ``aws-cli`` tool installed and configured on your machine.
 If
    you don't have the Amazon ``aws-cli`` tool installed on your machine, see the following
    section for installation instructions.

    To launch a node for each team with the preloaded scripts and data sets run
-   the following command ``advanced-operations-training/instance-launch/repl.sh
+   the following command ``advanced-administrators-training/instance-launch/repl.sh
    [Number of teams] [Your Name]`` We use your name so that the instances can be
    associated with you.

    The script should return to you an instance ID.
 Give it a minute or two for
    all of the instance to launch and become available.
 To give the teams the IP
-   addresses to connect to, run the ``advanced-operations-training/instance-launch/getReplIPs.sh``
+   addresses to connect to, run the ``advanced-administrators-training/instance-launch/getReplIPs.sh``
    script and the output should give you what you need to get started.

 2. To launch the sharded cluster for the performance and sharding exercise,
-   you'll want to run ``advanced-operations-training/instance-launch/shard.sh
+   you'll want to run ``advanced-administrators-training/instance-launch/shard.sh
    [Number of teams] [Your Name]``.
 It should be noted that by default *this script
    will launch 8 machines per team* - 2 shards with 3 member replica
    sets each, a mongos, and a config server.
 This can add up if you have a lot